 Pizza is among the world’s most popular fast foods, and that’s with good reason.
 A bread base topped with tomato and cheese and then with anything your gastronomic heart desires on top of that.
 Baked in a searingly hot oven until the crust is wonderfully crispy and slightly charred, and the cheese is molten hot.
 This is my recipe for sourdough pizza.

-I remember when I was about 17 years old, I went to visit my friend Søren who worked at the local music shop called Music Key.
-I’d hang out there and we’d play with the equipment when there were no customers.
+When I was about 17 years old, I visited my friend Søren who worked at the local music shop called Music Key.
+I’d hang out there, and we’d play with the equipment when there were no customers.

-One day he was going to go buy lunch and he said he was going to buy a pizza, and I said “Pizza?
+One day he was going to go buy lunch, and he said he would buy a pizza, and I said, “Pizza?
 I’ve never had pizza”.
 He was surprised, “You’ve never had pizza?” he asked.

 We went and bought a pizza.
-I had a capricciosa, which in Denmark includes tomato sauce, mozzarella cheese, mushrooms and ham.
+I had a capriccioso, which in Denmark includes tomato sauce, mozzarella cheese, mushrooms, and ham.
 It was delicious.
 I’ve been a pizza lover ever since.

 The history of pizza

 Pizza probably evolved from a flatbread eaten by the Romans called panis focacius.
-The modern version of the pizza was invented in Napels in Italy aroud the turn to the 19th century.
+The modern version of the pizza was invented in Naples, Italy, around the turn of the 19th century.

 The tomato plant came from the Americas to Europe in the 16th century.
-At first it was thought to be poisonous because it’s of the nightshade family.
+At first, it was thought to be poisonous because it was of the nightshade family.